RickMoynihan/lein-tools-deps/README.md

 are harder to turn into unique snowflakes, which might be better or worse for you.

-If you don't need anything fancy and want to just get started quickly, I'd recommend Leiningen over Boot.
+If you don't need anything fancy (like a combined Clojurescript/Clojure build) and want to just get started quickly, I'd recommend Leiningen over Boot.
 If you don't need to `:aot`, or to build your Clojure at all, and your development environment and prefered tools support it go lightweight and just use `clj` and `deps.edn`.

-If you want to integrate boot with tools.deps you can via @seancorfield's [boot-tools-deps](https://github.com/seancorfield/boot-tools-deps/).
+If you want to integrate boot with `tools.deps` you can via @seancorfield's [boot-tools-deps](https://github.com/seancorfield/boot-tools-deps/).

 ## Usage